pliu/k8splayground/README.md

 As its name suggests, kind works by spinning up Docker containers to act as "hosts" in a Kubernetes cluster.
 These Docker "hosts" are subsequently managed by kubeadm to set up Kubernetes components (e.g., kubelet, etcd, api-server, controller-manager, scheduler, kindnet [CNI implementation], coreDNS, kube-proxy).

-When the cluster is started, localhost ports 80 and 443 will be mapped to one of the Docker worker "hosts" (specified in kind/config.yaml).
+When the cluster is started, localhost ports 80 and 443 will be mapped to one of the Docker worker "hosts" and localhost port 2379 will be mapped to the Docker control plane "host" (specified in kind/config.yaml).

 Examples of things to experiment with:

 - kubectl commands
 - how Kubernetes networking works (e.g. look at ip routes on the Docker "hosts")
-- the effect of deleting hosts (Docker "hosts", in this case) or the kubelets on them on Kubernetes' view of these resources (use `kubectl get nodes` and `kubectl describe nodes <node name>` to list and inspect nodes, respectively)
 - how Helm works
 - how kubeadm works
 - explore various kubectl plugins